amillb/streetwidths/README.md

    - Data/Roads
    - Data/Other
    - osm2po-5
+2. For each county, you'll need to know the EPSG code for the State Plane (in meters).
+Add it to the dictionary called `projections` at the start of `calculate_street_value.py`.
+(If anyone wants to share a lookup file, please do and we can automate this step.)
-2. After downloading all the data, make sure the directories resemble this
+3. After downloading all the data, make sure the directories resemble this
    structure:
 - Data
   - FBUY